Reducing Anxiety With Meditation and Mindfulness Techniques

-In “live/real” time we take our thoughts so seriously, but in meditation it becomes like watching a poorly produced film.
-The kind where you sit there picking out all the silly and awkward flaws, repeating to yourself, ‘Oh that would never happen’ or ‘This plot isn’t going anywhere’ and ‘Why would that person do that?’
+In meditation thoughts can become like watching a poorly produced film.
+The kind where you can’t help but notice all the awkward flaws.
+All while repeating to yourself, ‘Oh that would never happen’ or ‘This plot is going nowhere’ and ‘Why would that person do that?’
 You begin to notice your thoughts, but they’re not as “real” (or accurate) as you would normally view them.

-Before I introduced meditation to my life, my anxious thoughts would immediately default to inner dialogue along the lines of ‘You’re doomed!’
+Before I introduced meditation, mindfulness, and affirmations to my life, my anxious thoughts would immediately default to inner dialogue along the lines of ‘You’re doomed!’
 ‘Should I do this or that, but what if that happens?’
 During anxiety attacks, you may be well aware, your thoughts are ‘Am I going to die?’

-The way I experience anxiety now just kind of falls flat.
+The way I experience anxiety now just kind of flatlines.
 There’s a couple of anxious thoughts and feelings that arise…then it dissipates.

 One thing to note is that sometimes anxiety can become more intense or prominent when you are reaching new depths in meditation…before a breakthrough!
 Sometimes people quit meditation during the uncomfortable times.
 Don’t quit.
 Trust!

-When this happens, it’s important you have a guided meditation or affirmations that include dialogue and/or feelings of safety and security (Grounding For Anxiety meditation below).
+When this happens, it’s important you use a guided meditation or affirmations that include dialogue and/or feelings of safety and security (Grounding For Anxiety meditation below).
 And continue to increase your time of “letting go” during meditation.
 Perhaps instead of focusing on eliminating thoughts in meditation (as we tend to do), you can bring gentle awareness to any feelings of “releasing” or “letting go” and “peace”…even if it’s for a few seconds or up to a minute!
 Welcome them in and simply observe them.

-I realized that just because anxiety is fairly common doesn’t mean I (or you) have to accept it or let it rule my life and I hope you realize this too!
+Realize that just because anxiety is fairly common doesn’t mean you have to accept it or let it rule your life.

 Two Ways to reduce anxiety and build security, trust, and connectedness: